Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Introduction

-Fault localization (FL) plays a crucial role in software testing and debugging, serving as one of the first steps in addressing an observed failure~\cite{DBLP:journals/tse/ZouLXEZ21, wong2016survey, DBLP:conf/icse/PearsonCJFAEPK17}.
-Given a program that fails to meet an expected behavior, FL aims to identify and pinpoint the underlying causes of the failure, referred to as \emph{faults}.
-Manual FL is a tedious and cumbersome task.
-As a result, there has been a continuous interest in developing effective and efficient automated FL techniques within both the research and industrial practice.
-Recently, like other software engineering tasks, automated FL has benefited from the rise of Large Language Models (LLMs), which help automate the identification of problematic sections in the code~\cite{DBLP:journals/corr/abs-2403-16362, DBLP:conf/icse/YangGMH24, DBLP:journals/corr/abs-2411-10714}.
-Although they have shown promising results, such FL efforts primarily target the system under test (SUT), with less emphasis on identifying issues in the system test code.
-In industrial practice, however, the latter is important as such code is typically complex and the cause of many apparent failures~\cite{DBLP:conf/iolts/AppelloC0PBR21, vahabzadeh2015empirical}.
-On the other hand, several studies have focused on repairing faulty test code using LLMs, including flaky tests~\cite{DBLP:journals/tse/FatimaHB24, ke2025niodebugger} and broken tests within test suites, in scenarios where the root causes of the failures have already been identified~\cite{yaraghi2025automated, rahman2025utfix}.
-Despite the investigation of LLM-based solutions for system under test fault localization (SUTFL) and test code repair, such solutions for \emph{system test code fault localization (TCFL)} has remained largely unexplored.
-Additionally, automated FL can still be challenging, particularly because it typically requires the repeated \emph{execution} of test cases to compare passing and failing runs in order to pinpoint suspicious fault locations, as seen in well-known techniques such as spectrum-based fault localization (SBFL)~\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22, de2016spectrum, zakari2020spectrum}.
-As a result, these automated FL techniques may become impractical or even infeasible in situations where collecting multiple execution traces is hindered by non-deterministic, irreproducible failures~\cite{DBLP:conf/issta/ChoiZ02, DBLP:conf/icst/Feldt14} or high execution costs~\cite{DBLP:journals/spe/Larus90, DBLP:journals/tse/MarchettoSS19, DBLP:conf/wosp/HorkyKLT16}.
+Therefore, despite the investigation of LLM-based solutions for system-under-test fault localization (SUTFL) and test code repair, solutions for \emph{system-level test code fault localization (TCFL)} have remained largely unexplored.
+Additionally, automated FL can still be challenging, particularly because it typically requires the repeated \emph{execution} of test cases to compare passing and failing runs to pinpoint suspicious fault locations, as seen in well-known techniques such as spectrum-based fault localization (SBFL)\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22, de2016spectrum, zakari2020spectrum}. \newannotate{C2.2}Furthermore, since the ultimate goal of fault localization is fault repair, these multiple execution iterations accumulate, substantially increasing the overall repair cost.As a result, these automated FL techniques may become impractical or even infeasible in situations where collecting multiple execution traces is hindered by non-deterministic, irreproducible failures\cite{DBLP:conf/issta/ChoiZ02, DBLP:conf/icst/Feldt14} or high execution costs\cite{DBLP:journals/spe/Larus90, DBLP:journals/tse/MarchettoSS19, DBLP:conf/wosp/HorkyKLT16}.